 - All pupils, irrespective of ability, share a common entitlement to a broad and balanced curriculum.
-The right extends to every pupil of the school whether or not they have a Special Educational Need (SEN) as is implicit in the Education Act (2013). - Staff provide a stimulating and caring environment within which all pupils can learn to their full potential. - Staff are aware of the importance of National Curriculum and Early Years Foundation Stage (EYFS). - The school encourages all pupils to become independent, confident and acquire the skills which allow them to take part in full society. - Promote a fully inclusive environment, offering all children equal opportunities to participate in all activities within the school. - Value the contribution and achievements of all, highlighting the importance of all pupils experiencing success and thereby raising self-esteem.
+The right extends to every pupil of the school whether or not they have a Special Educational Need (SEN) in line with the Special Educational Needs code of Practice 0-25 2015 - Staff provide a stimulating and caring environment within which all pupils can learn to their full potential. - Staff are aware of the importance of National Curriculum and Early Years Foundation Stage (EYFS). - The school encourages all pupils to become independent, confident and acquire the skills which allow them to take part in full society. - Promote a fully inclusive environment, offering all children equal opportunities to participate in all activities within the school. - Staff to support all pupils to achieve to the best of their ability by offering multiple pathways for progression. - Value the contribution and achievements of all, highlighting the importance of all pupils experiencing success and thereby raising self-esteem.